rubyworks/tapout/README.md

     end

-As it turns out, if your are using TAP-Y (not TAP-J) then you can also use YAML's *END DOCUMENT* and *NEW DOCUMENT* markers to acheive the same effect.
+As it turns out, if your are using TAP-Y (not TAP-J) then you can also use YAML's *END DOCUMENT* marker to acheive a similar result.

     def test_something
       STDOUT.puts "..."  # tells tapout to pause processing
       binding.pry
-      STDOUT.puts "---"  # tells tapout to start again
       assert somthing
     end

-But remember that **only works for YAML**!
+But this **only works for YAML** and if you happend to be debugging code that emits YAML you might accidently trigger tapout to resume.
+Therefore it is recommended that the ASCII codes be used.

-Note: when sending these codes, be sure to send a newline character as well.
+Note: When sending these codes, be sure to send a newline character as well.

 ## Legal